Call queues take incoming calls and place them in line to be answered by a group of extensions, while playing hold music to the caller.

 You can remove an agent in the queue by clicking the button corresponding to the agent you wish to remove

 Agents Unreachable Destination specifies where a call should be sent if all agents in the queue are offline (for example, in case of a site internet outage)

-Ring Busy Agents will, if enabled, check an extension's status when a call arrives in the queue and, if they're on the phone, will skip ringing their extension.
-If disabled, the call will be presented to the extension in a call waiting fashion.
+Ring Busy Agents will, if disabled, check an extension's status when a call arrives in the queue and, if they're on the phone, will skip ringing their extension.
+If enabled, the call will be presented to the extension in a call waiting fashion.
 This setting works in conjunction with Agent Ring Time

 Agent Ring Time specifies how often to 'reset' the call to an extension.
 If an extension is offline, and a call is in the queue, once the extension reconnects and the ring time expires, the queued call will ring that extension.

 Disable Missed Call will prevent the member extensions from showing a missed call if the call is answered elsewhere or when the agent ring time setting resets the call.

 Ignore Agent Call Forward is a recommended setting that will prevent a call forward on any of the member agents's handsets from interrupting the call flow.
 With this disabled, a call forward on a phone handset may take the call out of the queue and pass it directly to the forward destination.